adarshnin/grep/README.md

 Test Files contains some files and directories on which the commands were tested.

 test.txt contains a summary of commands which were tested.
 User can test any other combination of the above options on it.

+dep.c contains the function definitions which are used in grep.c.